Freddsle/BI_2021_Python/python_homework/iter_practice/README.md

 4. Function `nested_list_unpacker` for "unpacks" nested lists.

     Function for "unpacks" nested lists.
 Uses unpack_generator for it.
 Lists can be nested at any level.
+Creates empty list when starts.

     Args:\
         iterable: iterable for unpacking.\